ngocmphan/arbres_publics/README.md

 * Interactive maps of existing trees of Montreal area.
 * Map of trees with size classification color coded.

-### Questions
+### Quantitative deliverables
+#### Trees profile
 * Types of trees most planted: on road versus off road
 * What are the top 3 areas with most trees?
 * In general, what are the most planted trees?
 * In general, what are the types of land that trees were most planted on?
+* Confidence interval for DHP of trees.
+* Generally, how big are the trees on road versus off road?
+* Profile the placements of trees.
+#### Area differences
 * Is there any difference in the types of trees planted in different areas?
 * On average, how big are the trees in different areas?
 Compare.
+* Confidence interval for DHP of trees for each tree type
 * Is there a significant difference in the number of trees in different areas?
 * Does the type of earth where the trees were planted depend on the area?
-* Confidence interval for DHP of trees for each tree type and trees in each area/district.
+#### Sufficiency of trees populated
 * Are the number of trees sufficient in general for Montreal area as a whole?
-How about when comparing by area?
-* Confidence interval for DHP of trees.
-* Generally, how big are the trees on road versus off road?
+* Compare sufficiency by area.